matteorinalduzzi/TTM/README.md

 ## Execute the notebook

-The provided notebook can be executed locally if you have the appropriate compute resources, or you can leverage a Platform-as-a-Service environment like watsonx.
+The provided notebooks can be executed locally if you have the appropriate compute resources, or you can leverage a Platform-as-a-Service environment like watsonx.

 ### How to run the notebook locally

-To run the notebook [ttm_venice_levels.ipynb](https://github.com/matteorinalduzzi/TTM/blob/main/ttm_venice_levels.ipynb) locally, you can follow these steps:
+To run the notebooks locally, you can follow these steps:

 1. **Clone the Repository**: Use git clone to download the repository to your local machine.
 For the TTM repository, you would run:
    ```console
    git clone https://github.com/matteorinalduzzi/TTM.git
    cd TTM
    ```
-2. **Install Dependencies**: Within TTM folder there are 3 notebooks: 'ttm_venice_levels.ipynb' is the main one while 'install_tsfm.ipynb' is the notebook that you need to execute to be able to experiment with the [tsfm library](https://github.com/ibm-granite/granite-tsfm).
+2. **Install Dependencies**: Run the [installation notebook](https://github.com/matteorinalduzzi/TTM/blob/main/install_tsfm.ipynb) in order to be able to experiment with the [tsfm library](https://github.com/ibm-granite/granite-tsfm).
 This notebook is setting up the environment for working with the tsfm library by cloning the repository, adjusting Python version requirements, and installing the necessary dependencies.
-Finally, the third notebook will be analyzed in the next section and is intended to run within watsonx platform.

 3. **Run the Notebook Cells**: Execute the notebook and look at the results.